 8. Party At Wintertollwood Festival

 Located on Theresienwiese, the legendary venue of the Oktoberfest, Wintertollwood Festival is a Christmas experience of a different kind.
 This year it lasts from November 24—December 23 and the party vibe is undeniable.
 The theme is fire and light, reflected in, among other things, a huge firebird sculpture and fire painting.
 Three tents house stalls that sell strictly sustainable goods.
-A magical forest, new this year, features a huge Christmas tree, decorated with colored baubles and balloons.
-There are art installations, performances and the partying gets underway in the Witches’ Cauldron with live bands, all open until 1 a.m.
+A magical forest, new this year, features a huge tree, decorated with baubles and balloons in Christmas colors.
+There are art installations and performances, street Christmas carols, and the partying gets underway in the Witches’ Cauldron with live bands, with opening hours until 1 a.m.

 9. Best Christmas Shopping